bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 up/down, home, and end keys).
 Internationalization is also supported, and default's to the browser's or page's locale, if no locale(s) are specified.

-Use `<b-form-date>` if you need a date picker as a custom form control input.
+If you need a date picker as a custom form control input, use the `<b-form-date>` component instead.

 ```html
 <template>